AntonioTorres23/OpenGL_Notes/SSAO.md

 Each of the gray depth samples that are inside geometry contribute to the total occlusion factor; the more samples we find inside geometry, the less ambient lighting the fragment should eventually receive.

-It is clear the quality and precision of the effect directly relates to the number of
+It is clear the quality and precision of the effect directly relates to the number of  samples we take.
+If the sample count is too low, the precision drastically reduces and we get an artifact called **banding**; if it is too high, we lose performance.